We've independently reviewed this article to make sure it's as accurate as we can make it.

 You should head to your breaker box if your fridge is acting up.
 There’s a chance that the breaker that controls your fridge has blown.

 Refrigerators will typically be a 15AMP on a dedicated circuit.
-Dedicated meaning only the fridge is on this electrical circuit.
+Dedicated means only the fridge is on this electrical circuit.

-GFI circuits have recently become code/required in may areas, yet the fridge manufacturers will often stipulate that fridges shouldn’t be used on GFI circuits.
+GFI circuits have recently become code/required in many areas, yet the fridge manufacturers will often stipulate that fridges shouldn’t be used on GFI circuits.
 So, that’s a conflict at times.